pradipmudi/pradipmudi/README.md

-Hi, This is Pradip, I'm a post-graduate from NIT Warangal and currently working at an E-surveillance farm iVIS, R&D team.
+Hi, This is Pradip, a post-graduate from NIT Warangal and currently working at an E-surveillance farm iVIS, R&D team.
 Things I love to do :
 | Unlearning and learning ♻️ | Stupid projects and experiments | Building stuffs to solve some real life problems | Contributing my bit to make a better workplace to boost productivity and better experience for end users via inclusion of latest technologies for collaborative development and smooth workflow via research or via my implementations | Hackathons | Gaming | Competitive Programming | Algorithmic Analysis & Design |